brainhubeu/react-carousel/docs/examples/animation.md

 ## Autoplay & Animation speed
-You can set how often slides will change automatically using autoPlay plugin and interval option.
+You can set how often slides will change automatically using the `autoPlay` plugin and interval option.
 Animation speed can also be changed, using animationSpeed prop (which is actually animation duration in ms).
 ```jsx render
 // import Carousel, { autoplayPlugin } from '@brainhubeu/react-carousel';
 // import '@brainhubeu/react-carousel/lib/style.css';